Combining Two Repositories

 git filter-repo --force --replace-refs delete-no-add --to-subdirectory-filter frontend/

-The reason for these two git-filter-repo
+The reason for these two git-filter-repo operations is to create two

 repositories that do not overlap when actually merging them as shown